 To re-heat: Place peppers in a pre-heated, 400ºF oven for about 15-20 minutes.
 You can also microwave them in a covered dish, for a few minutes or until heated through.

-To Freeze: The stuffed peppers will freeze well for up to 2 months.
+To Freeze: Allow the baked peppers to cool completely, then place in a freezer-safe container.
+The stuffed peppers will freeze well for up to 2 months.
 Thaw them overnight in your fridge before baking in a preheated 400ºF oven for about 20 minutes.
 Alternatively, transfer the peppers directly from the freezer to a pre-heated oven, adding at least 15 more minutes of roasting time.

 Other Favorite Weeknight Suppers